leon4rd/test/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!